Italian Empire

-The Italian colonial empire (Impero coloniale italiano), whose East African territories were known between 1936 and 1941 as The Empire (L'Impero), began in Africa in the 19th century and comprised the colonies, protectorates, concessions and dependencies of the Kingdom of Italy.
-In Africa, the colonial empire included the territories of present-day Libya, Eritrea, Somalia and Ethiopia (the last three being officially named "Africa Orientale Italiana", AOI); outside Africa, Italy possessed the Dodecanese Islands (following the Italo-Turkish War), Albania (a protectorate from 1917 to 1920 and from 1939, when it was invaded and forced into a personal union with Italy, to 1943), and had a concession in China.
+The Italian colonial empire (Impero coloniale italiano), sometimes known as the Italian Empire (Impero italiano), was a colonial empire that existed between 1882 and 1960.
+It comprised the colonies, protectorates, concessions and dependencies of the Kingdom of Italy in the 19th and 20th centuries.
+At its peak, between 1936 and 1941, the colonial empire in Africa included the territories of present-day Libya, Eritrea, Somalia and Ethiopia (the last three being officially named "Africa Orientale Italiana", AOI); outside Africa, Italy possessed the Dodecanese Islands (following the Italo-Turkish War), Albania (initially a protectorate, then in personal union from 1939 to 1943) and also had some concessions in China.

-The Fascist government that came to power with dictator Benito Mussolini after 1922 sought to increase the size of the Italian empire and to satisfy the claims of Italian irredentists.
-Systematic "demographic colonization" was encouraged by the government, and by 1939, Italian settlers numbered 120,000—150,000 in Italian Libya and 165,000 in Italian East Africa.
+The Fascist government that came to power under the leadership of the dictator Benito Mussolini after 1922 sought to increase the size of the Italian empire and it also sought to satisfy the claims of Italian irredentists.
+Systematic "demographic colonization" was encouraged by the government, and by 1939, Italian settlers numbered 120,000–150,000 in Italian Libya and 165,000 in Italian East Africa.

-During World War II, Italy allied with Germany in 1940 and occupied British Somaliland, western Egypt, much of Yugoslavia, Tunisia, parts of south-western France and most of Greece; however, it then lost those conquests and its African colonies to the invading allied forces by 1943.
+During World War II, Italy allied itself with Nazi Germany in 1940 and it also occupied British Somaliland, western Egypt, much of Yugoslavia, Tunisia, parts of south-eastern France and most of Greece; however, it then lost those conquests and its African colonies to the invading Allied forces by 1943.
 In 1947, Italy officially relinquished claims on its former colonies.
-Only the territory of Somalia was eventually turned into a UN trust territory under Italian administration until 1960.
-Following the independence of Somalia in 1960, Italy's 65-year period of imperialism concluded.
+In 1950, former Italian Somaliland, then under British administration, was turned into the Italian Territory of Somaliland until it became independent in 1960.